Tailler1992/middle.messenger.praktikum.yandex/README.md

 2. Install the dependencies: npm install

 ### Usage
-1. Start the server: `npm run serve`
+1. Start the server: `npm run start`
 2. Open a web browser and navigate to http://localhost:3000

 ### Dependencies